St Michael's Church, St Albans: Monuments

 As well as the sculpture of Francis Bacon (see above), St Michael's has some notable monumental brasses.
 In the south chapel is a 14th-century brass to John Pecock and his wife.
 There is a brass from 1380 that originally depicted a civilian and his wife with a floriated cross between them.
 The figure of the wife has been lost and only part of the cross survives.
 A brass at the east end of the nave shows a knight in armour of about 1400.
 There is also a brass inscription in memory of Henry Gape (died 1558) and his wife.

 Bells

-St Michael's tower has a ring of eight bells.
+The name of the nearest pub, The Six Bells, is an historical anachronism reflecting the number of bells installed in the 18th century.
+St Michael's tower now has a ring of eight bells.
 Samuel Knight, who had foundries at Reading and London, cast the third, fourth, fifth and sixth bells in 1739.
 John Taylor & Co of Loughborough cast the seventh and tenor bells for Beckett's new northwest tower in 1897, which was also the year of Queen Victoria's Diamond Jubilee.
 Gillett & Johnston of Croydon cast the treble and second bells in 1953, the year of Elizabeth II's coronation.
-The name of the nearest pub, The Six Bells, is therefore an historical anachronism.